 - Grasp the tick firmly with a pair of tweezers or tick remover tool and firmly pull it straight out, being careful not to crush or twist the tick.

 - Once removed, put the tick in a small container of alcohol in case your vet wants to see it.
-Not all breeds of ticks cause Lyme disease.
+Not all breeds of ticks cause Lyme disease so identification is important.

 - Wash the affected area thoroughly with alcohol.

 - Call your vet and see if they want you to bring the dog in.
 If so, bring the tick in too.
 Tick bites and the infections they can spread are treatable with a variety of antibiotics, but early detection and removal are critical.
 Dogs will not be positive for tick borne disease for weeks so most vets will not want you to bring your dog in or treat with antibiotics unless positive for disease and the dog is sick.